 The real beauty of the human shape is not only his flesh.
 It is also his/her inner machinery, brain, heart, etc., and his/her inner dimensions, mind, feelings, and all the systems which show the extraordinary wisdom of the one who created all of this wonderful creature.

 Nachshon mentions that physical beauty in its raw form takes people towards physical desires, and away from a healthy society, and a belief in G-d.
 In his opinion beauty needs to be meshed with all the multi-facets of a human being to be fully realized.

-9/10.
 Nachshon simultaneously responds to these questions when asked what the viewer is supposed to be gaining from his artwork, and if the intent of his art is to add to the quality of the viewer’s life?

 Nachshon relates that the Torah describes G-d as having no form.
 He explains that there is enormous symbolism possible in the expression of G-d’s magnificence and glory in the fine arts, without attributing a physical image to G-d.